drug-design/course/docs/chapters/3d-qsar.md

 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-3D-QSAR is based on the mapping and the comparison of the steric and electrostatic fields around a set of ligands, to establish a 3D quantitative structure-activity relationship (3D-QSAR).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/principle-3d-qsar-approach-b5768787'><i class='fa fa-play' aria-hidden='true'></i></button>3D-QSAR is based on the mapping and the comparison of the steric and electrostatic fields around a set of ligands, to establish a 3D quantitative structure-activity relationship (3D-QSAR).
 *[3D-QSAR]: A method for the establishment of a correlation between the biological activities and the fields produced in the surrounding of a molecule.
 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[quantitative structure-activity relationship]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.